devlopersabbir/java-all-about/README.md

   }

   class Helper {
-      static int multiply(int a, int b) { // we reveive 2 number a and b which is intiger types return a * b;
+      static int multiply(int a, int b) { // we reveive 2 number a and b which is integer types return a * b;
       }